Director, Senior MBSR and Yoga teacher

-She has been teaching MBSR to the general public, organisations, workplaces and individuals for 9 years and is a long-time practitioner and teacher of yoga and meditation.
+She has been teaching MBSR to the general public, organisations, workplaces and individuals with Simply Mindful for 10 years and is a long-time practitioner and teacher of yoga and meditation.
 She trained with Openground in 2009 and undertook the Teacher Development Intensive with Bob Stahl and Florence Meleo-Meyer from the Centre for Mindfulness (USA) in 2012.
 After participating in the MBSR course in 2008, Megan was mentored and encouraged by Sue Hays, founder and former director of Simply Mindful, to puruse teaching and eventually took over the reins when Sue retired in 2016.
 Megan practices mindfulness meditation daily and continues to maintain her enthusiasm for learning, practicing and teaching; regularly undertaking long meditation retreats and further training.
 She is also a brain science enthusiast and continues to develop skills and understanding in this area.
 Megan undertook Positive Neuroplasticity Training in 2018 with Dr Rick Hanson and has been endorsed by Dr Hanson as a PNT trainer.
 She has followed his work closely for many years and first attended training with him in 2013.